Wentril/kubernetes_workshop/course.md

     - `ipBlock`: Allowing traffic from/to specific IP address ranges (CIDR blocks).
     `ports`: Specifying the port number or range for the allowed traffic.

-Each rule in `ingress`/`egress` allows the trafic which matches both `from`/`to` and `ports` conditions.
+Each rule in `ingress`/`egress` allows the traffic which matches both `from`/`to` and `ports` conditions.
 Different rules in the same section are combined using a logical OR.

 Let's look at an example to illustrate these concepts: